Petar Bošković: Diplomat

 He was engaged several times within the Central Committee of the ruling LCY party, although he was never a member of the League of Communists of Yugoslavia.
 From 1982 until the end of 1984 he served as director and chief editor of the daily Montenegrin newspaper “Pobjeda”.

-Then from 1985 to 1988 he served as foreign policy advisor to the Central Committee of the LCY.
+Then from 1985 to 1988 he served as a foreign policy advisor to the Central Committee of the LCY.

 Ambassador in Cyprus

 In 1988 he was appointed as the ambassador of Yugoslavia to the Republic of Cyprus.
 He held this post until 1993.
+As ambassador, he emphasized Yugoslavia's position of non-acceptance of unilateral secession in Cyprus, as well as full support for the sovereignty and territorial integrity of the Republic of Cyprus.

-At the end of 1993 and in 1994 he held a series of lectures at the American universities Bradley, Dickinson, Lafayette, Lebanon Valley, Colgate, Penn State and Beavers College where, among others, he tried to point out to the public America’s one-sided approach towards the Yugoslavian conflict.
+At the end of 1993 and in 1994 he held a series of lectures at the American universities Bradley, Dickinson, Lafayette, Lebanon Valley, Colgate, Penn State, and Beavers College where, among others, he tried to point out to the public America’s one-sided approach towards the Yugoslavian conflict.
 In 1999 he was invited once more by American universities as a foreign policy expert to lecture on Serbian-Albanian relations.

+He is included among the 100 most notable alumni of Dickinson University.

+He was a Senior Fellow of the Institute for Strategic Studies and Development in Belgrade.

-During 1999, he was one of the most important witnesses in the trial of the Ustasha World War II criminal Dinko Šakić.
+In 1999, he was one of the most important witnesses in the trial of the Ustasha World War II criminal Dinko Šakić.
 He witnessed how Dinko Šakić killed his brother Milo Bošković in Jasenovac concentration camp.
 He died on January 14, 2011, in Belgrade.